New Supersymmetric Localizations from Topological Gravity: Introduction and Summary

-Having described the general map between topological backgrounds and SG ones, we analyze in detail the case of the two-sphere $\mathbb{S}^2$\footnote{The torus is also described by our formulas, but since in this case the $\mathbb{S}^1$ acts without fixed points, the equivariant cohomology does not give more information than the standard one.}.
+In Section \ref{sec:classification}, we analyze in detail the case of the two-sphere $\mathbb{S}^2$\footnote{The torus is also described by our formulas, but since in this case the $\mathbb{S}^1$ acts without fixed points, the equivariant cohomology does not give more information than the standard one.}.
 We recover all the known localizing solutions which have been described in the literature.
 We also uncover an infinite number of new solutions.
-The structure of the space of solutions is pictured in Figure \ref{FluxesSphere}.
-The fluxes of the two graviphotons on the sphere are quantized: they are called $(n, m)$.
-There are two main different classes of solutions.
-The first class, depicted with red and blu dots, comprises the solutions with $(n, m=\pm n)$.
-Their $U(1)_R$ flux is $\pm 1$.
-This class includes the so-called $\Omega$-deformed sphere background \cite{Closset:2014pda},\cite{Closset:2015rna}.
-This led us to the following important observation:

-This statement of course is not limited to dimension two: it applies to any dimensions since the form of the gravitino BRST variation of TG (\ref{equivariantKilling}) is universal.
+The structure of the space of supersymmetric backgrounds is qualitatively different for vanishing and non-vanishing superghost background $\gamma^\mu(x)$.

+When $\gamma^\mu(x)=0$, our equations imply that the two graviphoton field strengths $f$ and $G$ are equal, $f=G$.
+We will see that this, in turn, forces the $U(1)_R$ field strength $\mathcal{F}_R$ to coincide with half of the two-dimensional spacetime curvature $R$.
+These supersymmetric backgrounds correspond therefore to the old $A$-twisted topological matter models introduced by Witten long ago \cite{Witten:1993yc}.
+These backgrounds exists for any topology of the two-dimensional spacetime.

+When $\gamma^\mu(x)=\epsilon_\Omega\, V^\mu(x)\not= 0$, where $V^\mu(x)$ the isometry of the sphere and $\epsilon_\Omega$ is the degree-two generator of the ring of $\mathbb{S}^1$-equivariant cohomology, the space of localizing backgrounds acquires new branches.
+In Figure \ref{FluxesSphere} the supersymmetric solutions are labelled by the quantized fluxes $(n, m)$ of the two graviphotons field stregths $(f, G)$.
+The solutions with $f=G$ and thus with $\mathcal{F}_R=\pm \frac{1}{2}\, R$ have now necessarily zero fluxes $n=m=0$.
+These solutions, corresponding to the green dot of Figure \ref{FluxesSphere}, are the $\Omega$-deformed sphere backgrounds of \cite{Closset:2014pda} and \cite{Closset:2015rna}.

+A non-vanishing superghost $\gamma^\mu(x)$ also allows for solutions with $f\not = G$.
+If $|n|=|m|$ the $U(1)_R$ flux is still $\pm 1$, but the spin connection cannot be identified with (twice) the $U(1)_R$ gauge field.
+These solutions, depicted in Figure \ref{FluxesSphere} with red and blue dots, depend on a {\it continuous} parameter $A$ --- the zero-mode of the gauge scalar superghost $\gamma^{(0)}$\footnote{In the models for which the matter vector multiplet includes a quadratic twisted superpotential, this continuous parameter can be identified with its coupling constant.}.